-Michael has played with Kevin and Allyson Seconds in a project called Go National, created fantastical fantastic with Gabe who played bass in Cake, listened in awe as Dusty Watson, currently of The Sonics, played drums on some tracks, and signed a deal with John of the Dust Brothers.
+Michael played with Kevin and Allyson Seconds in a project called Go National, created fantastical fantastic with Gabe who played bass in Cake, and listened in awe as Dusty Watson, currently of The Sonics, played drums on some tracks.
+Michael at one point signed a deal with John of the Dust Brothers.
 With John, Michael helped on records with Tenacious D, Beck, and Medeski, Martin and Wood.
 He embarrassed himself often with his fan status.
 Michael was also a recording engineer/manager at the legendary Enharmonik (Hangar) Studios in Sacramento.
 Engineering records for Brotha Lynch Hung, Jackpot, Forever Goldrush and many others.

 We have so many exceptional players joining us.
 Humbled.